Ultraviolence (album): Release and promotion

 Del Rey premiered "West Coast" as part of her set at the Coachella Music Festival on April 13, 2014.
-"West Coast" was serviced as Ultraviolences lead single the next day.
+"West Coast" was serviced as Ultraviolence's lead single the next day.
 Its music video was released on May 7 and directed by Vincent Haycock.
 "Shades of Cool" was released as the second single on May 26.
 A music video was directed by Jake Nava and released on June 17.
 The third single and title track, "Ultraviolence", was released on June 4 and was followed by the fourth single, "Brooklyn Baby", four days later.
 The German release of a remixes extended play for "Black Beauty" by Vertigo Berlin was announced for November 21, 2014.

 Prior to the album release, Del Rey announced a North American concert tour, as well as performances at several European festivals.
 Del Rey received attention for taking a "less is more" approach to promoting the album.
 She did not promote the album with television performances or interviews, instead relying on a couple of print interviews, music videos, and social media.
 In September, she first cancelled two private concerts for Virgin Radio in Paris, and then the remaining dates of her European tour for medical reasons.
 Del Rey resumed her tour in the beginning of October with a set at the Austin City Limits Music Festival and headlined gigs in Mexico City and Monterrey between October 6 and 9 and at the Hollywood Forever Cemetery on October 17 and 18.
 Del Rey announced her 2015 Endless Summer Tour on December 1, 2014, which she headlined with punk vocalist Courtney Love, former frontwoman of alternative rock band Hole.
 Del Rey released the "Ultraviolence" music video, produced by then boyfriend Francesco Carrozzini, in August 2014.